KiltedCode/khandaria-campaign/sessions/2022/2022-08-18-source-of-evil.md

 decide to look for source still
 hustle and run ahead to track
 scent of revenant overwhelming to `Lucy`
-`Cedric` sees a large bat fly past moon
+`Caedric` sees a large bat fly past moon
 `Qa'dat` sees something on the horizon
 `Lucy` realizes smell might mask her being able to find other
 path is going up a hill